 But beyond the savings and being different…

 It’s a great thing to do with your kids

-If you have children, whether it’s decorations and other crafts or cooking or baking, its important to get your child involved, even at an early age.
-We got our 1-1/2 year old daughter helping to mold our little cookies.
+If you have children, whether it’s decorations and other crafts or cooking or baking, it’s important to get your child involved, even at an early age.
+We got our 1-1/2-year-old daughter helping to mould our little cookies.
 I think it’s so important to get the little ones involved.
 It helps with their self-confidence and feeling a sense of responsibility and that they can contribute.
 Not only will they remember and hopefully carry on these traditions and others, but learning new things is all about growing up, isn’t it?
 And what kid doesn’t like learning new crafty things, anyway?
 What better way to spend your time during your holidays.

 Time is probably one of the main reasons some shy away from gifting homemade Christmas gifts.
 I’m not going to lie, It can be a lot of work.
 But it also doesn’t have to be.
 As I said, make it something that you use frequently, and that you enjoy doing and it won’t seem like a chore, and voila! you have inexpensive gifts.
 If you provide some sort of service, even better.
 Be original, not everything this Christmas, has to come from a store.